Dedicated to improving the lives of Myositis patients

-Myositis is a term meaning inflammation in the muscles.
-Our focus is on the Idiopathic Inflammatory Myopathies of which there are several types, and are all classified as rare diseases.
+Myositis is a term that literally means inflammation of the muscles.
+The focus of MSU is on the Idiopathic Inflammatory Myopathies of which there are several types, and are all classified as rare diseases.
 Idiopathic means the cause is unknown.
 Myositis is a disease without a cure.

 Here is a quick primer on the common of the rare disease, myositis, types.
 Polymyositis causes muscle weakness around the middle of the body and affects both sides of the body.
 Dermatomyositis causes muscle weakness as well as skin rashes.
 Juvenile Dermatomyositis differs from the adult form because of the coexistence of vasculitis (inflammation of blood vessels).
 Inclusion body myositis mainly affects older individuals.
 As muscle weakness becomes severe, it is accompanied by muscle wasting and diminished deep-tendon reflexes.
-Unlike Polymyositis and Dermatomyositis, the muscle weakness is often not symmetric and may be prominent in the smaller muscles of the forearms and calves.
+Unlike Polymyositis and Dermatomyositis, the muscle weakness is often asymmetric and may be prominent in the smaller muscles of the forearms and calves.
 Necrotizing Autoimmune Myopathy and the Juvenile forms of Dermatomyositis and even more rare, Juvenile Polymyositis, are forms of Inflammatory Myopathies.